corsairmarks/combined_silfae_revisited/mod/README.md

 * 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
     * Integrate base game script changes
     * Use a shared set of triggers for job-based portraits
+* 5.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Update shared triggers
+    * Use memory optimization feature for effects and a trigger
+    * All static text moved to localisation (name lists, species random names, prescripted empire, custom starting system)
+    * Update the default Dimensional Horror ship design to be valid by default

 ## Source Code